Every Sunday, thousands of pastors are asking themselves the question, “Where is the spiritual vitality in my congregation?”

 It’s not about the amount of money someone has—after all, the Good Samaritan had plenty, the widow just a few bronze coins.
 It’s about prioritizing service to the Lord above service to cash.
 “I am convinced that there is much difference between the heart need to someone with few resources and someone with a lot of resources.”
 In other words, someone can have plenty of money but still struggle with spiritual issues that aren’t visible to the outside world.

 “If done from a biblical perspective, stewardship takes on the same importance as prayer, Bible study and discipleship,” he said.
 “It is all about growing the individual through a relationship to money that grows them closer to God rather than takes them away.”

 Stewardship is about so much more than money.
 As church leaders see that and cast a new vision to their congregation, the entire culture of the church changes.

-Dave Ramsey has created a program called Momentum to help churches teach their congregations what it means to live out biblical generosity.
-Momentum is all about bringing people back to God’s view of money management and cultivating a culture of lasting generosity.
-Discover today how Momentum can help your congregation.
+Dave Ramsey has created a program called ChurchWide to help churches teach their congregations what it means to live out biblical generosity.
+ChurchWide is all about bringing people back to God’s view of money management and cultivating a culture of lasting generosity.
+Discover today how ChurchWide can help your congregation.